karlredman/Vimwiki-Gollum-Integration/README.md

 	```bash
 	cp -r [path to]/Vimwiki-Gollum-Integration/mockwiki ~/
 	```
-	3. Initialize the mockwiki as a git repository and check in the files
+	3. Initialize the mockwiki directory as a git repository and check in the files
 	```bash
 	cd ~/mockwiki
 	git init